gbenroscience/ParserNG/README.md

 ## 📦 Installation

-Add the following to your `pom.xml`:
+To use in your Adroid or pre-JDK21 environment, add the following to your `pom.xml`:

 ```xml
 <dependency>